 So, how do I deal with all this and maintain both my emotional and physical sobriety while in recovery?
-How have I dealt with it?

 For me, the answer is in the first three steps: letting go, coming to believe, and then finding a Higher Power of some kind.
-Even though I tend toward agnosticism on the traditional religious spectrum, my concept of a Higher Power does include the idea that there must be more to existence than this current. very imperfect, physical world.
+Even though I tend toward agnosticism on the traditional religious spectrum, my concept of a Higher Power does grateful. include the idea that there must be more to existence than this current. very imperfect, physical world.
 I have no idea what it might be, but I do believe it is there, waiting.
 Maybe my tombstone should read, "Off on the next adventure!"